 While they were brainstorming ideas for games to suggest to another LARP troupe for at-con games, the Dresden Files universe was tossed out as a setting.
 None of the three are sure exactly how they wound up volunteering to run Summit Arcane, but the game debuted at BayCon 2011 and was so much fun that before the con was over, they were discussing running it again at Renovation, the 2011 World Science Fiction Convention.
 They have 3 Dresden Files games written, Summit Arcane, Aces Wild, and Bride Price, as well as Still Flyin’, and Burning Bridges, both shiny forays into a different ‘Verse, Blood Money, set in the world of Lois McMaster Bujold’s Vorkosigan Saga, and Secret Agents and Scape Goats, both modern setting originals.

 Theatre Arcanos has run games at BayCon, Renovation, Big Bad Con, DunDraCon, ConVolution, Reed College, WyrdCon, and Westercon 66.
 They appeared as Special Guests and ran two games at GameStorm 2012, and again in 2013.
 In 2014, they attended Gamestorm as LARP Guests of Honor.
-Current projects in development include Final Rites and Common Ground, both Dresden Files-inspired, Kings Blood, an original epic fantasy, and an as yet untitled game set in the world of Steven Brust’s Jhereg.
+Current projects in development include Final Rites and Common Ground, both Dresden Files-inspired, Kings Blood, an original epic fantasy, Never After, a game inspired by classic fairy tales, and an as yet untitled game set in the world of Steven Brust’s Jhereg.

 Our games are 10-24 player 3-6 hour events.
 We use a home-brewed system for game mechanics, dice-based combat, and usually tend to have role-play heavy, combat light games that contain mature themes, and may not be suitable for younger players.